 A graduate of Lakeville High school, Dr. Molly McDonald was a four-year varsity women’s hockey player.
 With two girls’ State high school hockey tournament appearances.
 Dr. Molly was the first recipient of the Herb Brooks Award her senior year.
 The Herb Brooks Award is presented to the most qualified hockey player in the state tournament who strongly represents the values, characteristics, and traits that defined Herb Brooks.
 She went on to play Division 1 women’s ice hockey at Cornell University in Ithaca, New York graduating in 2008.

 Dr. Molly is a 2012 graduate from The Ohio State University College of Optometry; where she fostered her professional interests in primary eye care with an emphasis on contact lenses, disease detection and treatment, and pre- and post-operative surgical eye care.
 After graduation she worked at Minnesota Eye Consultants, focusing on cataract, corneal, and glaucoma surgeries.
 During that time she helped write two chapters in “Limbal Relaxing Incisions: A Practical Guide” with Doctors David R. Hardten and Richard Lindstrom.
-She also spent time with a local Lasik group determining a patients candidacy in preoperative appointments and managing patients after Lasik surgery.
+She also spent time with a local Lasik group determining a patient’s candidacy in preoperative appointments and managing patients after Lasik surgery.
 Dr. Molly fostered her development in Vision Therapy by continuing her education through the Optometric Extension Program (OEP).
 OEP is an international organization dedicated to the advancement of the discipline of optometry through the gathering and dissemination of information on vision and the visual process.
 It strives to advance human progress on vision, the visual process, and clinical care through research, education, and a dynamic network of professionals.

 Dr. Molly was voted the 2016 “Young OD of the Year” by the Minnesota Optometric Association and Readers Choice “Best Eye Doctor” in Lakeville.

 Dr. Molly enjoys working with the community in Lakeville, the community that shaped her career.
 Dr. Molly is very excited to be involved again in the Lakeville Hockey program through her daughter Lainey!
-Her other hobbies include hanging with her husband Luke, daughter Lainey, son Eli and their dog Shooter.
+Her other hobbies include hanging with her husband Luke, daughter Lainey, sons Eli and Zeke and their dog Shooter.